 The best care starts with the best information

-David Sackett was one of the first to discuss evidence-based practice or evidence-based medicine.
-He describes evidence-based medicine as “the conscientious, explicit and judicious use of current best evidence in making decisions about the care of individual patients.”
-From: BMJ 1996; 312: 71-2.
-Evidence-Based Practice integrates research evidence, the expertise of the clinician and the values of the patient when making decisions related to a patient's care.
+Evidence-based medicine is “the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients” (BMJ 1996; 312: 71-2).
+Evidence-based practice integrates research evidence, the expertise of the clinician, and the values of the patient when making decisions related to a patient's care.

-There are many organizations that have developed systems for defining and sharing information related to evidence-based practice.
-It is not our intent to repeat that activity, but identify resources available.
-We do not sanction one over the other, nor do we imply that these are the only sites available from which to gather this information.
+Many organizations have developed systems for defining and sharing information on evidence-based practice.
+Our intent is not to repeat that activity, but to identify available resources.
+We do not sanction one website over the other, nor do we imply that these are the only websites available from which to gather this information.
 See additional ACR Policies and Guidelines >

 Evidence-Based Practice and Programs for clinicians is the systematic application of scientific findings and knowledge to clinical practice or clinical decision making.
 For example, it means that a clinician is using evidence to choose diagnostic tests with the greatest reliability and interventions that have been shown to be effective.